-All materials were treated in accordance with the guidelines set out in Watkinson and Neal's (2001) and ClfA's (2014a; 2014b) standards and guidelines in collecting, packaging and documenting of archaeological materials.
-The environmental samples were handed over to WA in April 2019 for curation and assessment of potential.
-At the time of writing the environmental samples were under the curatorship of WA.
+All finds were treated in accordance with the guidelines set out in Watkinson and Neal's (2001) and ClfA's (2014a; 2014b) standards and guidelines in collecting, packaging and documenting of archaeological materials.
+The finds assemblage was handed over to WA in April 2019 for curation and assessment of potential.
+At the time of writing the finds assemblage was under the curatorship of WA.
+No environmental samples were taken during the Hotspot 12 excavation.

-4.1 Finds Assessment
+4.1 Finds assessment

-No finds were recovered during the excavation of Hotspot 10, however, a small quantity (83g) of material were obtained from the environmental samples.
-The finds assessment was compiled by Sue Thompson, and the full finds assessment report is included as Appendix IV.
+During the excavation 17 small finds (SF) numbers were assigned to 22 artefacts, weighing 443g.
+The finds assessment was compiled by Sue Thompson, and the full Finds Assessment Report is included as Appendix IV.